-In accordance with Article 4(6) of Regulation (EC) No 1049/2001, partial access was granted to the document requested, subject only to the redaction of personal data based on Article 4(1)(b) (protection of privacy and the integrity of the individual) of Regulation EC (No) 1049/2001.
+In accordance with Article 4(6) of Regulation (EC) No 1049/2001, partial access has been granted to document 3.
+No further partial access can be granted without undermining the interest protected by Article 4(1)(b) (protection of privacy and the integrity of the individual) of Regulation (EC) No 1049/2001.